khangchung15/dotfiles/other files/bash/ReadMe.md

 # This is bash config file
-You should have an auto generated file on ~/.bashrc already If not, create .bashrc file in root directory (\~)
+You should have an auto generated file on ~/.bashrc already\n If not, create .bashrc file in root directory (\~)

 ## Purpose of this bash config